JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 gcc main.c libnative.so
 ```

 The compiler generates an executable called `a.out`.
-Run it to see the Kotlin code executed from the C library.
-On
+Run it to execute the Kotlin code from the C library.
+On Linux,
-Linux, you need to include `.` into the `LD_LIBRARY_PATH` to let the application know to load the `libnative.so`
+you need to include `.` into the `LD_LIBRARY_PATH` to let the application know to load the `libnative.so`
 library from the current folder.

 ### On Windows